 At the end of the eastern pier, a tower was erected that was probably used to give signals to approaching ships.
 Opposite this tower, on the easternmost part of the northern pier, a lighthouse was erected.
 Inside, the remains of the staircase are still visible.
 It stood on a small island, but the pier, essentially a body of concrete of 150 m long and 10 m deep, connected it to the land.
 The lighthouse is shown on the Arch of Septimius Severus.
 As it clearly had three levels with high arches, it has been estimated that the building itself was about thirty-five meters high.

 Along the southwestern shore of the port, a temple was dedicated to the Syrian god Jupiter Dolichenus.
-Another sanctuary stood next to the signal tower.
+There was another temple on the shore, while a third sanctuary stood next to the signal tower.
 It may have been dedicated to watery deities like Neptune or Portunus, although the Capitoline triad (Jupiter, Juno, Minerva) has been proposed as well.
 Visitors arriving in the Port of Lepcis, could proceed to the center of the city along the Colonnaded Street.